vahidhedayati/latlongcalc/README.md

 Grails plugin which given a range, longitude and latitude value :  will return min/max values of longitude and latitude

+To wrap the plugin call into a service/taglib and call within your views refer to https://github.com/vahidhedayati/RemoteSSH which has an example

 Sample Controller call to this plugin: